 enh: add the following video output filters – Bicubic B-Spline, Bicubic Mitchell-Netravali, Lanczos2, Lanczos3

-enh: adds the ability to run all existing pixel scalers on the CPU or GPU
+enh: add the ability to run all existing pixel scalers on the CPU or GPU

 enh: adds the ability to change the positions of the main and touch screen (View > Change all screens)

-enh: add preliminary support for playback and recording
+enh: add preview support for playback and recording

 enh: add support for turbo and autohold